-The introduction of a laser shaft alignment tool with visible red laser was a giant step in user-friendliness at that time; our company’s philosophy to put the user in focus was established by this system.
+The introduction of a laser shaft alignment tool with a visible red laser was a giant step in user-friendliness at that time; our company’s philosophy to put the user in focus was established by this system.

-As our focus shifted away from making fixtures for the automotive industry to making measurement systems, the company changed name to A. P. Fixturlaser AB.
+As our focus shifted away from making fixtures for the automotive industry to making measurement systems, the company changed its name to A. P. Fixturlaser AB.

 Digilaser-Combi was our first standardized laser shaft alignment system.
 This product, as well as all our future products, was built on the philosophy to base the measurements on traditional methods.
 Fixturlaser’s shaft alignment products have always been based on the reverse dial method where the dial indicators are replaced by detectors and the brackets with lasers.
-The Digilaser-Combi became very popular by its customers because of its reliability and ruggedness.
+The Digilaser-Combi became very popular with its customers because of its reliability and ruggedness.

 The introduction of Combi-Laser and software for calculations

 In 1989, the next big step in product development came with the introduction of the Combi-Laser.
-This was the very first shaft alignment tool to have software installed that carried out all calculations of the measurement values for the user combined with visible red laser.
-Additional functionality, such as measurement of straightness, perpendicularity and parallelism came a few years later as well as an intrinsically safe (Ex) system.
+This was the very first shaft alignment tool to have software installed that carried out all calculations of the measurement values for the user combined with a visible red laser.
+Additional functionality, such as measurement of straightness, perpendicularity, and parallelism came a few years later as well as an intrinsically safe (Ex) system.
 The ease of use provided by the visible red laser, the lightweight and small TD units, and the display unit with software that made all the required calculations, made it the easiest system to use on the market, and to a very attractive price.
-The Combi-Laser was the first system from us that reached considerable volumes, and was exported throughout the world.
+The Combi-Laser was the first system from us that reached considerable volumes and was exported throughout the world.

-The introduction of Colibri — an entry level shaft alignment tool
+The introduction of Colibri — an entry-level shaft alignment tool

 The Fixturlaser Shaft product line developed into four different versions for laser shaft alignment through its lifecycle; from the basic to the most advanced.
-All of them with the same icon driven user interface making it easy for the user to migrate between different models.
-The strategy for software development was to keep the user interaction recognizable from one application program to another utilizing the user’s previous experience with the product, and as a result minimizing training requirements.
+All of them with the same icon-driven user interface making it easy for the user to migrate between different models.
+The strategy for software development was to keep the user interaction recognizable from one application program to another utilizing the user’s previous experience with the product, and as a result, minimizing training requirements.

 Innovative solution for measurements of dynamic movements

-The operation was no more complicated than an ordinary shaft alignment and the application software took all the guess work out of evaluating the result.
+The operation was no more complicated than an ordinary shaft alignment and the application software took all the guesswork out of evaluating the result.
 Best of all was that this addition to a Fixturlaser Shaft system cost only a fraction of what other existing methods for making the same type of measurement would cost.
 We have always followed very closely the research of components useable in our technology, and by 2004 we realized that there were different alternatives available for us to move the shaft alignment to the next step in evolution.